laicommadarren/restaurant-recommendation-project/client/README.md

 ## MAPBOX API KEY

 Go to https://account.mapbox.com/ to make an account to get a free API key.
-Place in .env file as "REACT_APP_MAP_API_KEY=<your api key here>"
+Place in .env file as "REACT_APP_MAP_API_KEY=your_api_key"

 ## Show your support